 Hiking at Lake Ouachita State Park

 Arkansas’s ninth state park, Lake Ouachita, is located on the state’s largest manmade reservoir about 12 miles north of Hot Springs.
 Known for its clarity, the 48,000-acre lake is a water-sports mecca surrounded by undeveloped shorelines and the Ouachita mountains.
 Though the park was officially created on paper in 1955, it was not further established or staffed until ten years later.
-Throughout 2015 the park will host special events to celebrate its 60th anniversary year.
+Lake Ouachita State Park is located in Mountain Pine at 5451 Mountain Pine Road.